Jules Bianchi: Tributes and legacy

-The Rue du Sapin, the street address of the Allianz Riviera football stadium, was renamed in Bianchi's honour in 2016.
+Rue du Sapin, the street address of the Allianz Riviera stadium, home of association football club OGC Nice, was renamed Rue Jules Bianchi in Bianchi's honour in 2016.

-Charles Leclerc (Bianchi's godson) wore a tribute helmet to Bianchi and Leclerc's father, Herve at the 2019 Monaco Grand Prix with the design of Bianchi's helmet on one side, and his father's on the other side.
+Bianchi's godson, Charles Leclerc, wore a tribute helmet to Bianchi at the 2019 Monaco Grand Prix, with Bianchi's helmet design on one side and his father, Herve Leclerc's, on the other side.
+He used a full tribute design to Bianchi at the 2024 Japanese Grand Prix, in memory of the 10 year anniversary of his accident.

+Safety reforms

+From 2018 onwards, the FIA mandated the halo cockpit protection device in all FIA open-wheel championships, a curved titanium bar designed to protect the driver's head from serious trauma, and prevent similar accidents to Bianchi's.